Optimising the relative entropy under semidefinite constraints: Methods

-We divide this section into two parts, namely the analysis of $\tr^+[\sigma s - \rho]$, which becomes a central ingredient in our convergence analysis and the convergence analysis itself then becomes the second part of this section.
+We divide the convergence analysis of \eqref{eq:relaxation_lower_bound} and \eqref{eq:relaxation_upper_bound} into two parts, namely the analysis of $\tr^+[\sigma s - \rho]$, which becomes a central ingredient and the convergence analysis itself then becomes the second part of this section.

-\textit{-- Analysis of $\tr^+[\sigma s - \rho]$ :}\;
+\textit{-- Analysis of $\tr^+[\sigma s - \rho]$ :}